magland/magland-fwam-2023/slides.md

 ![bg right:50% 90%](https://user-images.githubusercontent.com/3679296/275907049-47a1fb7b-acad-49c7-a084-1aab86473c7d.png)

 - This is a specialized tool
-- Requires data be prepared and uploaded to a cloud bucket (requires expertise and special configuration)
+- Requires data be prepared and uploaded to a cloud bucket (expertise and special configuration)

 ---